infusion/jQuery-xcolor/README.md

 Description
 -----------
-The jQuery Paging plugin aims to be simple as possible by a native callback design, which in turn allows to design a pagination navigation in almost every feasible variation.
+The jQuery xcolor plugin is an extensive library for color manipulation.